 You will find that heavy pruning encourages the formation of water sprouts and vegetative growth at the expense of fruiting woods.
 Light pruning, on the other hand, encourages heavy fruit set which results in smaller fruit of poorer quality and possible broken branches.
 Since home growers must also keep trees to manageable sizes, strive for a balance between heavy pruning and renewing fruiting wood.
 In order to achieve this, you should know where your tree bears its fruit.

-CHERRIES are borne on long-lived spurs that are productive for 10 to 12 years.
+Cherries are borne on long-lived spurs that are productive for 10 to 12 years.
 When trees are young, head back main limbs one-third to create branching.
 Continue heading to create more branching and thus, more spurs.
-Because spurs are long-lived, thinning cuts tend to predominate pruning in phase two.
+Because spurs are long-lived, thinning cuts tend to dominate pruning in phase two.

 Figs produce fruit on 1 year old wood and the upcoming season’s growth.
 They require little specialized pruning; head back to keep tree to manageable size and thin to keep aerated.

 Peaches and Nectarines produce fruit on last year’s growth.
 Remove about 50 percent of current season’s growth annually.
 On younger trees prune whips back to 12 to 24 inches.
 Use thinning cuts to promote aeration.